cvilsmeier/sqinn/README.md

 language allows the creation of subprocesses (fork/exec), an option might be to communicate with SQLite over stdin/stdout, using Sqinn.

+One example is [Go](https://golang.org/): There exist a bunch of Go libraries for reading and writing SQLite databases.
+All of them use `cgo` to call the SQLite C API functions.
+While this works (very well, indeed), it has
+drawbacks: First, you have to have gcc installed on your development system, Second, cgo slows down the build process.
+Third, cross compiling a cgo program to another platform (say from Linux to MacOS) is very complicated, if not impossible.

 Sqinn provides functions that map to SQLite functions, like `sqlite3_open()`, `sqlite3_prepare()`, `sqlite3_column()`, and so on.
 If you have not read the [Introduction to the SQLite C/C++